lvgl/lvgl/docs/get-started/quick-overview.rst

 recommended to get started in a simulator first.

 LVGL is ported to many IDEs to be sure you will find your favorite one.
-Go to the :ref:`integration/ide/pc-simulator/simulator on pc [0-1]` section to get ready-to-use projects that can be run on your PC.
+Go to the :ref:`integration/ide/pc-simulator/simulator on pc` section to get ready-to-use projects that can be run on your PC.
 This way you can save the time of porting for now and get some experience with LVGL immediately.